openblockchains/crypto-quotes/README.md

 Why?

-Originally started for a crypto quote of the day service / tool.
+Originally started for a crypto quote of the day service / tool, see [`cryptoquotes`](https://github.com/rubycoco/blockchain/tree/master/cryptoquotes).

 Q: Anybody else using these quotes?
 I don't know really.